newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `useTimeout`

-A hook that runs a function after a specified timeout (e.g. `setTimeout`)
+A hook that runs a function after a specified timeout (i.e. `setTimeout`)

 ```js
 import { useTimeout } from '@newrelic/gatsby-theme-newrelic';